• Skip to primary navigation

 • Help lowers “bad” LDL cholesterol.

-• Good source of ‘complete protein’.
+• Good source of fiber and carbohydrates.

-• Excellent source of iron and calcium.
+• Excellent source of iron, potassium, and calcium.

 • Offers relief for certain symptoms of menopause.